 There are many things I love about Christmas morning.
 The soft glow of the lit tree reflecting off bows and carefully wrapped packages.
 Padding around in slippers.
-The first cup of fresh brewed coffee.
+A pitcher full of Christmas Morning Punch.
 Staying in my fuzzy PJ pants till noon.
 Reading the Christmas story.
 And of course, breakfast.
 Delicious, sweet, special breakfast.

 You know what I don’t love about Christmas morning?
 Being in the kitchen.
 Doing dishes.
 Standing by a hot stove and getting burnt by bacon grease.